 Jobs & The Economy

 Derrick is a seasoned businessman.
 Derrick has experienced the challenges of being a small business owner and wants to promote other small businesses in their efforts to prosper, grow and create jobs.
-Derrick believes that in addition to growing our economy, we must support our workers and ensure they feel secure in their jobs.
+Derrick believes that in addition to growing our economy, we must support our workers to ensure they earn a living wage and feel secure in their jobs.

 Derrick views New Mexico House District 65 as a shining spot for New Mexico's economy and will continue to promote the area to attract additional economic ventures.